 Most climbers take two days to complete the climb.
 If you are acclimated very strong climbers can make it from trailhead to summit and back in a long day.
 Since water isn't found on the mountain the longer you take to climb the more weight you will carry.

 All routes are non-technical, but strenuous due to high altitude and elevation gain.

 This is a route reachable in 3 hours by 4x4 from Arequipa.
 This is said to be the easiest and most pleasant route to the summit, but the trailhead is a little harder to reach and requires a permit.

 The trailhead is approximately at 3700 meters.
 The normal campsite is at Monte Blanco, a 4 hour hike to 4800 meters.
 The summit can then be reached in 5 to 6 hours.
 There is bad scree in a few places.
 The descent to the trailhead takes about 2 hours.

 Grau (S route)

-This is the normal route reachable in 1 hour by 4x4.
-The trailhead is at 3400m.
-A hike of 5 to 6 hours gets you to Campo Pirámides Alto at 4610m.
+This is the normal route reachable in about an hour from Arequipa by 4WD.
+The trailhead is at 3400 meters.
+A hike of 4 to 6 hours gets you to Campo Pirámides Alto at 4610m.
 It is then 5 hours to the summit and 2 hours descent, mostly on scree, to the trailhead.